Benchmarked engineering qualifications

 How do I get IEng?

-IEng is generally assessed through qualifications which demonstrate your underpinning knowledge and understanding of the Engineering Council requirements for the qualification, but there is also an alternative route.
+IEng is generally assessed through qualifications which demonstrate your underpinning knowledge and understanding of the Engineering Council requirements for the qualification, but there are also alternative routes.

 Qualification route: An accredited degree in engineering or technology, alternatively HNC/D plus appropriate further learning (or equivalent)